- Lifetime Eligibility for Federal Pell Grants

-- For credit card payments, where the cardholder is someone other than the student, a written statement must be provided by the cardholder authorizing student use of the card for payment to Union County College.
+- For credit card payments, where the cardholder is someone other than the student, a written statement must be provided by the cardholder authorizing student use of the card for payment to Union College.

 - The College offers a Tuition Payment Plan to qualified students enrolled in three or more credits during Fall and Spring semesters.
 Click here for more information.

 - Students who have estimated financial aid awards on their account at the time of registration may be able to use the aid towards their charges.
 If financial aid does not cover all charges the remaining balance is due from the student.
 In addition, students will be responsible for making payment to the College if any financial aid award is revised or cancelled.

 - Accounts with outstanding balances are subject to a monthly late fee until the balance is paid in full.
 Students who do not pay their outstanding balance may be turned over to a collection agency and will be responsible for the added cost of collection fees, court costs, and legal fees.
 The cost of collection can add as much as 40% to the amount already owed and could result in the disruption of credit worthiness when the collection agency reports the delinquent account to national credit bureaus.

 - A “Hold” will be placed on the student’s account and the student will not be allowed to receive grades, letters of recommendation, or transcripts and will not be permitted to register for future semesters until the balance is paid.

 - In the case of those academically eligible to graduate, a diploma or related transcripts will not be issued until all outstanding balances have been paid.